kritomas/asynchrono/implementation/asynchrony-example/README.md

 # Asynchrony Example

 This demo has multiple parts.
-Note that some parts need to be set up with `npm i`.
+Note that some parts need to be set up by invoking `npm i`.

 # Parts